- Location advantages

 - News

-NXAI: Top researchers in Austria develop solutions for industrial companies
+NXAI: Top researchers develop solutions for industry

 12. November 2024Research on alternative AI models conducted by Sepp Hochreiter and his team at the JKU in Linz is recognised worldwide.
 With their company NXAI, founded in 2024, they want to transform basic research into industrial companies and develop products from it.
 NXAI aims to raise 100 million euros by the beginning of 2025.
 Thanks to the excellent reputation of JKUI and the AI degree programmes, many talents come to Austria.